Health insurance in Oklahoma

 - Oklahoma lawmakers have been mostly opposed to the Affordable Care Act, but have also tried to craft state-based health care reform.

-- Oklahoma voters approved Medicaid expansion in June 2020; coverage expected to take effect by mid-2021.
+- Oklahoma voters approved Medicaid expansion in June 2020; the expanded Medicaid eligibility guidelines take effect July 1, 2021.

 - Oklahoma’s high-risk pool ceased operations in 2014, after the ACA made individual-market coverage guaranteed-issue.

 This page offers information and guidance for consumers seeking health insurance resources in Oklahoma.
-We’ve included an overview of the Oklahoma health insurance marketplace (exchange) and the upcoming open enrollment period for individual market health insurance; details about the ballot initiative that will result in Medicaid expansion in Oklahoma by mid-2021; a quick look at short-term health insurance rules and availability in the state; information about state-specific Medicare rules and Medicare enrollment; as well as various other health insurance resources for Oklahoma residents.
+We’ve included an overview of the Oklahoma health insurance marketplace (exchange) and the COVID-related enrollment window that’s underway in 2021.
+We’ve also got details about the ballot initiative that will result in Medicaid expansion in Oklahoma as of July 2021; a quick look at short-term health insurance rules and availability in the state; information about state-specific Medicare rules and Medicare enrollment; as well as various other health insurance resources for Oklahoma residents.

 Oklahoma’s health insurance marketplace

-For 2021, six health insurance companies will offer health plans through the Oklahoma exchange, including three newcomers: Oscar, UnitedHealthcare, and CommunityCare Oklahoma.
-They will join the three existing exchange insurers (Bright Health, Blue Cross Blue Shield of Oklahoma, and Medica).
+For 2021, six health insurance companies offer health plans through the Oklahoma exchange, including three newcomers: Oscar, UnitedHealthcare, and CommunityCare Oklahoma.
+They joined the three existing exchange insurers (Bright Health, Blue Cross Blue Shield of Oklahoma, and Medica).